 Hello and welcome to East Georgia State College!
 We are excited that you have chosen our institution and we welcome the opportunity to assist you in furthering your education.
 In an effort to better educate you to college life in general and this institution in particular, we have attempted to tailor this document to what we perceive to best suit 'your' needs, those of a student.
-You will find general information at the front, followed by area specific information concerning Admissions, Financial Aid, Academic Policy, Fee Payment, Student Services, Degrees, Programs of Study and an alphabetical listing of course offerings.
+You will find general information at the front, followed by area specific information concerning Admissions, Financial Aid, Academic Policy, Fee Payment, Student Services, Certificates and Bachelor Degrees, Transfer Pathways, with an alphabetical listing of course offerings.
 Please take time to read this information.
 It will offer valuable insight regarding policies, procedures and services provided by East Georgia State College.
 We hope you enjoy your time with us and if there is anything we may do to assist you, please do not hesitate to contact us.
-Should you have any suggestions for ways to improve this publication please email the Student Affairs Director - Records at jstrach@ega.edu.
+Should you have any suggestions for ways to improve this publication please email the Registrar at tross@ega.edu.